To make sure that your Security Center installation goes smoothly, you must perform a series of pre-configuration steps.

 - SQL Server (Express, Standard, or Enterprise edition?)

-- Review the system requirements to ensure that the minimum hardware requirements (servers and workstations) and software requirements (Windows, web browser, and so on) are met.
+- Review the Security Center 220.127.116.11 system requirements to ensure that the minimum hardware requirements (servers and workstations) and software requirements (Windows, web browser, and so on) are met.

-practices for configuring Windows to work with Security
+for configuring Windows to work with Security Center.

 You will have to follow these recommendations after you have installed Security Center to ensure the optimal performance of your system.